kl2806/devfest-data-science-track/level_1.md

 Woo, we're making progress!
 Now that we can extract the data we want from any general HTML, it isn't too much more work to put together all of the data.
-We'll be storing all of this data in a special type of file called a *Comma Separated Values* (CSV) file; this just means a file that looks something like this:
+We'll be storing all of this data in a special type of file called a *Comma Separated Values* (CSV) file.
+A CSV file looks something like this:

 ```
 A,B,C